 Backgrounds Can Clash With Your Outfit

-Straight out of quarantine boredom, this new TikTok trend has created serious buzz on social media.
+Straight out of quarantine boredom, an outside mirror selfie trend created serious buzz on social media.

 @hannahwarlinghonestly was not expecting that 😳😳 ##photomagic ##photoshoot ##photograpy ##mirrorchallenge ##outsidemirror ##phototips ##photohack♬ did a full 180 but its chill lofi – llusionmusic

-Although these kinds of outdoor mirror selfies may be slightly more difficult to maneuver, the point is that mirror selfies don’t have to look like the ones you’re used to.
+Although these kinds of outdoor mirror selfies may be slightly more difficult to maneuver, the point is that mirror selfies don’t have to look like the classic bathroom selfies or full-length bedroom mirror selfies.
 If you know exactly how to take an awesome selfie and you’re up for the challenge, then get up, grab that lightweight Ikea mirror, and find a new location.
 Go outside.
 Go next door.
 Try it from your porch.
 Get creative.

 Don’t Bother Looking

 Where to look?
 How to look?
 Don’t look.
 There’s just so many logistics involved: the eyes, the smile, the double chin, your good side, your bad side, too squinty, too sad, too enthusiastic.